chinmaybandapalli/chinmaybandapalli.github.io/_pages/projects.md

 Through making these peripherals and looking through the tutorials, I was able to learn some KiCAD macros/hotkeys to make designing more efficient.
 I also learned some basic design rules (e.g. power points up and ground points down) that I can use if I decide to make another PCB in the future.
 Since nothing is set in stone at the moment, anything about the schematic choices can change.

 For the last three weeks leading up to the showcase, I worked on the PCB layout itself.
-I ended up completing 80% or so of the first draft as I am yet to wire the keyswitch matrix and plug the respective rows and columns to the microcontroller unit.
+I ended up completing 80% or so of the first draft as I am yet to wire the key switch matrix and plug the respective rows and columns to the micro-controller unit.
 I was able to complete a rough draft of the USB 2.0 connector portion:

 ![USB](/images/USB.png)